Bachelor of Science in Criminal Justice Studies

 Spalding’s 120-credit Bachelor of Science in Criminal Justice Studies program gives students a deep, well-rounded understanding of the criminal justice system—covering law enforcement, courts and corrections—while emphasizing critical thinking, ethical leadership and the pursuit of justice.

-Internship and Capstone
+Internship or Capstone Project

-• assist disadvantages communities
+- assist disadvantages communities

-• be involved in public policy advocacy
+- be involved in public policy advocacy

-• facilitate restorative justice circles and conferences
+- facilitate restorative justice circles and conferences

 Tuition